 Further, you can find out specific attributes such as their industry, job title, or income.
 Distinguishing whether you’re speaking with a CEO or an intern will help determine how you’ll communicate.
 Aside from advertising platforms, you can also gather demographics and attributes on your customers after they purchase your entry-level or main products by customizing your order form fields.

-Adam Heitzman at Search Engine Journal explains how he collected build buyer personas.
+Adam Heitzman at Search Engine Journal explains how he built buyer personas.
 Using Google Analytics, market research, social media, reviews sites and forums, you can gather information for individual prospects, but you can also understand your clientele as a whole.

 STRATEGY 4: ASK COMPANY-SPECIFIC QUESTIONS